 De la Barthe aims to capture a portrait of the entire city space, not just particular streets or neighborhoods.
 In his view, Moscow possesses plenty of vast open spaces that are scarce in European cities.
 These spaces are full of city types: de la Barthe regards the multitude of people from a perspective of their social diversity and at the same time of their interconnectedness and proximity.

 Unlike Catherine, Paul I did like Moscow.
 He felt more welcome there than in St. Petersburg.
 Paul commissioned de la Barthe to paint 6 canvases: two panoramas of Moscow and four paintings connected with the emperor's trips around Moscow suburbs.
 The two panoramas were executed in high, odic manner: the architecture is now in the foreground, the buildings of the Kremlin are elaborated in great detail.
 The figures in the forefront are no longer part of the city crowd, more likely, they represent public offices.

-The exhibition at the St Michael's Castle will include 15 paintings from the Moscow series by Gérard de la Barthe, accessioned into the Museum's collection in 1931 from the Alexandrovsky Palace in Tsarskoye Selo and never yet exhibited in its entirety.
-The display will also include views of Moscow painted around the same time by I. V. Moshkov (1778–1845) and etchings depicting the 1812 Fire of Moscow, the landscape backgrounds of which are based on de la Barthe's vedute.
+The exhibition at the St Michael's Castle includes 15 paintings from the Moscow series by Gérard de la Barthe, accessioned into the Museum's collection in 1931 from the Alexandrovsky Palace in Tsarskoye Selo and never yet exhibited in its entirety.
+The display also includes views of Moscow painted around the same time by I. V. Moshkov (1778–1845) and etchings depicting the 1812 Fire of Moscow, the landscape backgrounds of which are based on de la Barthe's vedute.